Node Problem Detector Integration#

 ]

-Please make sure you use the keys tls.crt and tls.key for certificate and key respectively
+Use the keys tls.crt and tls.key for the certificate and private key:

 "rules": [